Iterated Population Based Training with Task-Agnostic Restarts: Related work

 \subsection{Optimization with restarts}

 Restarting is a powerful idea in optimization: when the optimization procedure stagnates, it is restarted from a different initial point.
-In repeated local search, the new starting point is chosen randomly, while in iterated local search~\citep{lourencco2003iterated}, the new point is chosen so that it is not too far from previously-determined good solutions nor so close as to converge to the same local optimum.
+In repeated local search, the new starting point is chosen randomly, while in \textit{iterated} local search~\citep{lourencco2003iterated}, the new point is chosen so that it is not too far from previously-determined good solutions nor so close as to converge to the same local optimum.
 A conceptually similar example of such a strategy in deep learning is Stochastic Gradient Descent (SGD) with restarts~\citep{loshchilov_sgdr_2017}, where the learning rate is periodically increased (giving SGD an opportunity to escape from a local optimum) while the weights are retained (so the optimization does not deviate too radically from the previous solution).
+Furthermore, the idea of restarts has been explored in the field of evolutionary optimization~\citep{auger2005restart}.

 The weights could also be modified according to the principles of iterated local search.
 Several algorithms~\citep{sokar_dormant_2023, elsayed_weight_2024} were proposed for modifying previously trained weights to improve downstream optimization.
 Shrink-perturb~\citep{ash_warm-starting_2020} is one such algorithm that was shown to perform well in a variety of contexts \citep{zaidi_when_2023, chebykin_shrink-perturb_2023}: the pretrained weights are modified via shrinking (multiplying by an HP $\lambda_\mathrm{shrink}$) and perturbing (adding a random reinitialization of the weights multiplied by an HP $\gamma_\mathrm{perturb}$).
 This both preserves some information present in the weights and introduces randomness that may enable optimization to find a better solution.
+Alternatively, weight information can be reused by integrating it into a kernel used in Bayesian hyperparameter optimization~\citep{mehta2025improving}.